IoT Needs a Low-Complexity Path to Full Application Creation

 The following illustration further highlights the benefits of using an IoT AEP from a staged implementation and timeline perspective – you can see there is really no comparison:

 On the left, a non-AEP process is used, where to get things rolling it is first necessary to construct the underlying process itself (from IoTaaS components or otherwise), and then deploy some basic features for an application MVP.
-This is a long and labour intensive process.
-Next, with a basic platform, more features are added, but the reliability, scalability and extensibility will still be lacking.
+This is a long and labor-intensive process.
+Next, with a basic platform, more features are added, but the reliability, scalability, and extensibility will still be lacking.
 Adding features is more complex, and the cost, effort, and time to market are all high.